jjpp43/PythonWebAutomation/README.md

 # PythonWebAutomation
-It is an web automated program designed to attend my online classes without human interaction.
+It is an web automated program designed to attend my online classes without human interaction.</br>
 I converted this file to an .exe file using pyinstaller and scheduled its execution time using Windows Task Scheduler.